LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

 Example

-In HTML documents add at the following meta tag:
+In HTML documents add the following meta tag:

 <meta name="slide-dimensions" content="1600x1200">